-People transitioning from hospital to home are given a written transition plan, developed by and agreed upon in partnership with the patient, any involved caregivers, the hospital team, and primary care and home and community care providers before leaving hospital.
-Transition plans are shared with the person's primary care and home and community care providers, and any relevant specialist physicians within 48 hours of discharge.
+For clinicians: People transitioning from hospital to home are given a written transition plan (which can reside fully within the discharge summary), developed by and agreed upon in partnership with the patient, any involved caregivers, the hospital team, and the home and community care team, before leaving hospital.
+Transition plans are shared with primary care and home and community care providers within 48 hours of discharge.

-Your hospital health care providers should include you in decisions about your transition from hospital to home.
+Your health care providers should include you in decisions about your transition from hospital to home.
 If you agree, your family and caregivers should also be involved.
-Your hospital care team should:
+Your care team should:

-- Create a written transition plan (for example, a patient oriented discharge summary) with you that explains everything you need to know about leaving the hospital and your care at home - Make sure that everyone involved in your care after you leave the hospital is aware of this plan
+Create a written "transition plan" for you that explains everything you need to know about leaving the hospital and your care at home

-If you agree, your family and caregivers should also get a written copy.
+If you agree, your family and caregivers should also get a written copy of your transition plan.
 The plan should be easy to read and understand, and your care team should offer to explain it to you.

-Please see pages 4 to 9 for more information on getting a transition plan, home and community care, medication, and follow-up care.
+Please see pages 4, 6, and 9 for more information on leaving the hospital, medication, and follow-up care.